France has a 5th night of rioting over teen's killing by police amid signs of subsiding violence

 While concerts at the national stadium and smaller events around the country were canceled because of the violence and some neighborhoods suffered serious damage, life in other parts of France went on as usual.

+In the capital, tourists thronged to the Eiffel Tower, where workers set up a nearby clock counting down to next year’s Paris Olympics.
+A short walk from Nanterre, a shopping mall bustled Sunday with customers from all walks of life.

-Hundreds of mourners stood along the road Saturday leading to a hilltop cemetery in Nanterre to pay tribute to Nahel as his white casket was carried from a mosque to the burial site.
+Hundreds of mourners stood on a road Saturday leading to a hilltop cemetery in Nanterre to pay tribute to Nahel as his white casket was carried from a mosque to his grave.
 His mother, dressed in white, walked inside the cemetery amid applause.
 Many of the men were young and Arab or Black, coming to mourn a boy who could have been them.

 “He saw a little Arab-looking kid.
 He wanted to take his life,” she said.
 Nahel’s family has roots in Algeria.